Dolphin House Surgery:

 Thank you to all those who took the time to complete this years practice survey.
 Please see the results and final report here.

 You can also now keep up to date by following us on twitter.

-Dr Davies, Dr O'Reilly, Dr Morgan's husband and Dr Davies' brother (a patient here) are all taking on the challenge of the London to Brighton Bike Ride.
+Thank you for all of you who sponsored Dr Davies, Dr O'Reilly, Dr Morgan's husband and Dr Davies' brother (a patient here) for the London to Brighton Bike Ride.

 • Collectively, heart and circulatory diseases cause more than a quarter of all deaths in the UK, accounting for more than 161,000 deaths each year.